Hares-2088/fluentfingers-fe/README.md

 │   ├── ...
 ```

+3. Step3: Run the Program

-3. Step3: open a new terminal and then run:
+open a new terminal and make sure you are in the backend folder:
 ```bash
 cd backend
 ```
-then enter:
+then use `flask run` and click the url to run the program each time:
 ```bash
 flask run
 ```
-to run the program.
-Then, open http://127.0.0.1:5000 to see the homepage
+Then, open http://127.0.0.1:5000 to see the homepage.